List of Monster Allergy characters: Viziosed

-Viziosed is a large, red Gorka and one of the best agents of Magnacat.
-He made his first appearance to Zick after the Vulture's attack on Bibbur-Si, since that marked the capture of Omnised (Omniquod having been captured earlier).
-He secretly stole the Horn of Kong Teddy had taken from the Ancient Armoury and attempted to summon the Monster-Saur for his master.
+Viziosed is a large, red Gorka who works for Magnacat.
+He secretly steals the Horn of Kong Teddy had taken from the Ancient Armoury and attempts to summon the Monster-Saur for his master.
 The horn did not work properly, however, as it lacked a pendant Teddy had taken, and Viziosed and Magnacat were attacked by the disobedient Monster-Saur.
-They formed a temporary alliance with the Tamers to stop the monster but were eventually swallowed by the monster, along with Zick and Elena.
-The Gorkas attempted to obtain the horn from Zick in the Monster-Saur's body but it accidentally fell into a pool of acid and was destroyed.
-Magnacat, in a final attempt to destroy his nemesis, attacked Zick himself, along with Viziosed.
-They were defeated, however, and remained in the monster's stomach while Zick and Elena escaped.
-Zick proceeded to trap the monster in his Universal Dombox, trapping Magnacat and Viziosed with it.
-The Dombox classified Viziosed as highly dangerous.
+Zick traps the Monster-Saur in his Universal Dombox, trapping Magnacat and Viziosed with it.